Got Technology, Need Data? Here’s Where to Get It…For Free

 • Wikipedia Database Download – “Wikipedia offers free copies of all available content to interested users.”
 Want to get into text analytics?
 This is an immensely comprehensive data set that could keep you analyzing for years.
 You’ll also need an immense amount of storage, however, if you want to take it offline.

 • Common Crawl – An open repository of web crawl data.
-Collected over the last 7 years, it contains “raw web page data, extracted metadata and text extractions.”
+Collected over 18 years, they make ” wholesale extraction, transformation and analysis of open web data accessible to researchers.”

 • SNAP, Stanford Large Network Dataset Collection – Provides datasets covering social networks, online reviews, product links and commonly co-purchased products, and more.